 Justice Paul Kihara Kariuki was born on May 11, 1954 in Kiambu, Kenya.

-He is currently the President of the Court of Appeal in Kenya.
+Before this appointment, he was the President of the Court of Appeal in Kenya.
 He is also a religious man having been a Chancellor of the Anglican Church before being admitted to the bar.

 Justice Paul Kihara Kariuki education Background